LBCrion/sfwbar/doc/sfwbar.rst

 FilterAppId <regex>
   Any windows with appids matching a regular expression <regex> will not be shown on the taskbar or switcher.

+TriggerAction <trigger>, <action>
+  execute an action when a trigger is emitted.
+Trigger is a string, an action is any valid action, as described in the Actions section.

 EXPRESSIONS
 -----------